 - The Flying Saucers concentrate their attack on the United States capital of Washington D.C., completely ignoring the other nations of the world.

 - Some of the saucers are seen against Stock Footage of New York, Paris and London, but there's no further reference to them.

 - Do Not Adjust Your Set"People of Earth, attention.
 This is a voice speaking to you from thousands of miles beyond your planet.
 Look to your sun for a warning."

 - Exactly What It Says on the Tin: Ya got flying saucers attacking Earth and lots of them!

-- The Greys: The aliens inside their Power Armour.
+- The Greys: The aliens inside their powered armor.

 - Science Hero: The Drs.
 Marvin both qualify, though Russell gets most of the work done.

 - Washington D.C.
 Invasion: The final battle takes place around major landmarks in the city.
-Notable for the amount of location filming around the Capitol Building and other locations, giving the tightly budgeted film a better look than your average B movie.
+Notable for the amount of (second unit) location filming around the Capitol Building and other landmarks, giving the tightly budgeted film a better look than your average B movie.

 - We Come in Peace — Shoot to Kill: The military fire on the Flying Saucer when it lands in the middle of an army base, having not understood their signal asking for a meeting (because it was transmitted at the wrong speed).
 The aliens in turn want to make peaceful First Contact, but only to negotiate the surrender of a Vichy Earth, as conquering Earth by force is not in their interests.

 - When Things Spin, Science Happens: The flat section of the flying saucers' hull spins for no discernible reason while they fly.
 According to Harryhausen, that's how their Anti-Gravity works (this actually works, within limits).